HOME

 Who funds Durham Connects?

-Durham Connects is funded by The Duke Endowment, a private foundation that funds programs concerning healthcare and children’s welfare.
+Durham Connects is primarily funded by The Duke Endowment, a private foundation that funds programs concerning healthcare and children’s welfare.
 Visit www.dukeendowment.org for more information.
+Durham Connects is also partially funded by Durham County and community grants.

-If I’m not a Durham County resident or if my baby was born on an odd birthdate, can I still get a visit?
+If I’m not a Durham County resident or if I live in Durham, but my baby was born outside of Durham County, am I still eligible to receive a visit?

-Does my residency status affect my eligibility to receive a visit?
+Does my U.S. residency status affect my eligibility to receive a visit?

-No. Durham Connects nurses do not ask, nor report residency status.
+No. Durham Connects nurses do not ask, nor report U.S. residency status.

 Does my nurse speak Spanish?